react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-container.md

 ### `onReady`

 Function which is called after the navigation container and all its children finish mounting for the first time.
+You can use it for:

+- Making sure that the `ref` is usable.
 See [docs regarding initialization of the ref](navigating-without-navigation-prop.md#handling-initialization) for more details.
+- Hiding your native splash screen

 ### `linking`